-Students who have not completed Algebra II in high school with a "C" or better will be required to take the placement test.
-Students who do not place above Algebra II (MTH 4) and into college level mathematics (MTH 151, MTH 157, MTH 163) on the placement test will be required to take developmental courses.
+Students who do not place above Algebra II (MTH 04) and into college level mathematics (MTH 151, MTH 157, MTH 163) on the placement test will be required to take developmental courses.

-Curriculum and Other Requirements Credits
+CURRICULUM AND OTHER REQUIREMENTS

+GENERAL EDUCATION CORE COURSES CREDITS

+CST 100 Principles of Public Speaking

+(or CST 105) 3

 ENG 111-112 College Composition I-II 6

-ENG 241-2425.
-Survey of American Literature I-II or (or ENG 243-244)) 6
+ENG 241-2425. .
+Survey of American Literature I- ıl

+(or ENG 243-244) 6

-HIS 111-1126 History of World Civilization I-II (or HIS 121-122) 6
+HIS 111-1126 History of World Civilization I-II

+(or HIS 121-122) 6

-HI.T/PED8 Health or Physical Education 2
+HLT/PED8 Health or Physical Education 2

-ITE 115 Intro Computer Applications and Concepts 3
+ITE 115Intro Computer Applications and d

+Concepts

-MTH 151 ^{2.9.10.} Mathematics for the Liberal Arts I (or MTH 163) 3
+MTH 1512.
+Mathematics for the Liberal Arts 1

+(or MTH 163) 3

-MTH 152 ^{2,9,10,} Mathematics for the Liberal Arts II 3
+MTH 152 2.
+Mathematics for the Liberal Arts 11

-(or MTH 157 or MTH 271)
+(or MTH 157 or MTH 271) 3

-SDV 100 College Success Skills (or SDV 108) 1
+SDV 100College Success Skills (or SDV 10

-CST 100 Principles of Public Speaking (or CST 105) 3

-Eı Social Science Electives 6
+E Social Science Electives 6

-E 3 Laboratory Science Sequence 8
+E Laboratory Science Sequence

-E4 Transfer Electives 9
+E Transfer Electives

-E 7 Humanities/Fine Arts Electives 6
+E Humanities/Fine Arts Electives .

 Total Minimum Credits for Degree 62

-- 1 Social Science electives must be selected from the "Approved List of Transfer courses."
-If the student is transferring to a four-year institution, the student should select the Social Science courses at VWCC that will satisfy the Social Science requirements at the four-year institution. - 2 The completion of a two-semester sequence of MTH 151-152 or MTH 163-271 is strongly recommended.
-If planning on transfer, contact four-year institution for requirements. - 3 Natural Science elective must include a two-semester sequence of BIO 101-102, CHM 111-112, GOL 105-106, or PHY 201-202 strongly recommended.
-If planning on transfer, contact fouryear institution for requirements. - Electives must be selected from the "Approved List of Transfer Courses."
-A two-semester sequence of the same course is recommended for transfer to most four-year institutions. - 5 A two-semester sequence of ENG 241-242 or ENG 243-244 is recommended for transfer to most four-year institutions.
-Contact four-year institution for requirements. - 6 A two-semester sequence of HIS 111-112 or HIS 121-122 is strongly recommended.
-If planning on transfer, contact four-year institution for requirements. - 7 Humanities/Fine Arts elective must be chosen from the "Approved List of Humanities Transfer Courses."
+Social Science electives must be selected from the "Approved List of Transfer courses."
+If the student is transferring to a four-year institution, the student should select the Social Science courses at WWCC that will satisfy the Social Science requirements at the four-year institution.

+The completion of a two-semester sequence of MTH 151-152, MTH 151-157 or MTH 163-271 is strongly recommended.
+If planning on transfer, contact four-year institution for requirements.
+If planning on transfer, contact four-year institution for requirements.

+Natural Science elective must include a two-semester sequence of BIO 101-102, CHM 111-112, GOL 105-106, or PHY 201-202.
+If planning on transfer, contact four-year institution for requirements.

+Electives must be selected from the "Approved List of Transfer Courses."
+A two-semester sequence of the same course is recommended for transfer to most four-year institutions.

+A two-semester sequence of ENG 241-242 or ENG 243-244 is recommended for transfer to most four-year institutions.
+Contact four-year institution for requirements.

+A two-semester sequence of HIS 111-112 or HIS 121-122 is strongly recommended.
+If planning on transfer, contact four-year institution for requirements.

+Humanities/Fine Arts elective must be chosen from the "Approved List of Humanities Transfer Courses."
 A two-semester sequence of the same course is strongly recommended.
+If planning on transfer, contact four-year institution for requirements.

+ASSOCIATE OF SCIENCE (699)

+General Studies cont'd

-If planning on transfer, contact four-year institution for requirements. - 8 Two credits of Health (HLT) or Physical Education (PED) are required of all students.
+Two credits of Health (HLT) or Physical Education (PED) are required of all students.
 Consult approved Health courses in the Description of Courses for selection.
-Veterans with an honorable discharge will be awarded HLT/PED credit based on military service. - 9 Radford University no longer accepts the MTH 151-152 sequence.
-They require either MTH 151 and MTH 157 or MTH 163 and MTH 157. - 10Students planning to transfer to Virginia Tech should be aware that MTH 163 has no transfer equivalent at Tech, consequently no credit will be awarded for this course.
-Students transferring to Tech should take one of the following combinations: MTH 166; or MTH 163 + MTH 271; or MTH 163 + MTH 271+272.
-Students are strongly urged to contact a transfer advisor at Tech for further information specific to their future program of study. - This course has a prerequisite.
+Veterans with an honorable discharge will be awarded HLT/PED credit based on military service.

+\This course has a prerequisite.
 Prerequisites for all courses are listed in the course description section at the back of the catalog.

-General Studies, continued - Associate of Science Degree (699)

-ENG 111 ITE 115

-MTH 151 or MTH 163

-SDV 100

-Social Science Elective Laboratory Science Elective
+FALL SPRING ENG 112 ENG 111 MTH 152 or MTH 157 or ITE 115 MTH 271 MTH 151 or MTH 163 Social Science Elective SDV 100 Laboratory Science Social Science Elective Elective Laboratory Science Transfer Elective

+FALL SPRING

+CST 100 or CST 105 ENG 242 or ENG 244

-ENG 241 or ENG 243 HIS 111 or HIS 121 CST 100 or CST 105 Humanities/Fine Arts Elective Transfer Elective
+ENG 241 or ENG 243 HIS 112 or HIS 122

+HIS 111 or HIS 121 HLT/PED

+Humanities/Fine Arts Humanities/Fine Arts

+Elective Elective

+Transfer Elective Transfer Elective